 The codes Nurturer vs. Visionary and Scientist vs. Life Coach will be the subject of this series’ third and fourth installments.

 A note on Semiovox’s unique approach: Each of our audits surfaces eight paradigmatic figures/positions, paired into four binary codes.
 (A semiotic code is always a binary opposition — two paradigms, each of which is defined in and through its opposition to the other.)
 Each paradigm is composed of two contrasting thematic complexes; each of these complexes is dimensionalized by source codes (aka signs); and each source code is composed of a norm and a unique visual/verbal form which brings that norm to life.
-Our methodology involves first identifying source codes from within the stimuli we’ve researched, then — through our analysis of these signs — building a theory about the matrix of meaning which, operating below the level of daily consciousness, enables members of a culture to intuitively “make sense” of everything from brand communications to pop culture, social media, and retail spaces.
+Our methodology involves first identifying source codes from within the stimuli we’ve researched, then — through our meta-analysis of these signs — building a theory about the matrix of meaning which, operating below the level of daily consciousness, enables members of a culture to intuitively “make sense” of everything from brand communications to pop culture, social media, and retail spaces.

 As mentioned in this series’ first post, in recent decades the doctor has become an ambivalent figure, here in the US.
 The doctor is admired and respected, but they’re also perceived as too authoritative, too aggressive in their methods, too modern, and too deliberative.
 (Note that we’re not talking about any actual doctors; we’re talking about a paradigm that has emerged from our analysis of brand communications, media, and culture.)
 The pharmacist, by contrast, is depicted as a more sympathetic, personable, commonsensical, accessible, and convenient/rapid alternative.
 TV medical dramas — E.R., say, or House, M.D. — frequently depict doctors struggling to reconcile their authoritative/forceful sides with a sympathetic approach.